 Co-Req: MATH.1220 Management Calculus.

 Provides a review of pre-calculus algebra and trigonometry integrated with the first half of Calculus I: limits, continuity, derivatives, basic derivative formulas, chain rule, implicit differentiation.
+Students are expected to have taken pre-calculus and trigonometry in order to be successful in this course.

 Taken simultaneously with MATH.1280, this 1-credit course offers students retaking MATH.1280 supplemental instructions to foster a greater opportunity for successful completion of Calculus IA.
 The course credit cannot be used to satisfy the credits required for graduation, but may be used to satisfy credits required for full time student status.